mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 Cole's approach is often profitably explored  using the 5D case study.
 The practicalities are is explore in more detail later, for now it is useful to describe the motivations of the research programme.
 The focus of the programme was on sustainability and mutuality and a utopian ideal of creating a new activity system shielded from some of the more debilitating contexts of mainstream school and wider societal forces [@blunden_formative_2023].

-#### The focus on mutual cultural appropriation in work between institutionap partners.
+#### The focus on mutual cultural appropriation in work between institutional partners.

 Here cultural appropriation is seen as a positive and mutual process between instit